-We use the power of immersive storytelling to create positive social change.
-We shed light on the lives of everyday people struggling to survive today’s gravest humanitarian crises.
+We use the power of emerging technologies (VR/ AR/ AI) and immersive storytelling to create positive social change.
+We shed light on the lives of everyday people struggling to overcome today’s structural inequalities.
 Because we believe that immersive storytelling leads to empathy — and empathy leads to action.
+We are LIGHTSHED.IO

-We collaborate with individuals, organizations, and corporations to tell stories like they’ve never been told before.
-Together, we're committed to using emerging technologies like Virtual Reality to inspire meaningful action: through our films, portals, exhibits, and more.
+Led by Gabo Arora, LIGHTSHED.IO collaborates with individuals, organizations, and corporations to tell stories like they’ve never been told before.
+Together, we’re committed to using emerging technologies like Virtual Reality, Augmented Reality, and Artificial Intelligence to inspire meaningful action: through our films, portals, exhibits, and more.
+Join us.

 After surviving a bout with the deadly disease that stole the lives of her family, Decontee, a Liberian native, uses her immunity to help children orphaned by Ebola.
 This VR experience follows her story from illness to recovery, mourning to perseverance.

 “This ebola documentary shows virtual reality’s radical potential.” - Wired

 “Clouds Over Sidra” follows a young girl in the Za’atari camp in Jordan–home to 84,000 Syrian refugees.
 This is the film that took U.N. leaders on a tour of her makeshift tent, her school, and even the camp’s football pitch.